angelcamposm/kustomize-iac-skeleton/README.md

 ###  overlays

-The overlay directory holds environment-specific settings.
+The `overlays` directory holds environment-specific settings.
 Within this directory there are as many overlays as required environments.

 In an overlay, there are 3 directories: